 Set along the beautiful Matemwe Beach, Bin Jabir is the definition of a no-frills local haunt.
-It’s a small, thatched roof open air structure that sits right out on the golden sands.
-Luckily there are a few small signs adorning the front so it’s not too hard to find.
+It’s a small, thatched roof open-air structure that sits on the golden sands.
+Luckily there are a few small signs adorning the front, so it’s not too hard to find.
 The catch of the day is the highly recommended choice here.

 Krishna Food House

-This is a gem for any vegetarians, vegans, or Indian food lovers in Zanzibar.
-It also happens to be great value for money, with deals like the all you can eat Thali.
-The fares are always authentic, fresh, and come mostly from the northern region of India.
-When we were looking for cheap eats in Stone Town, we came here on multiple occasions.
+This is a gem for vegetarians, vegans, or Indian food lovers in Zanzibar.
+It also happens to be great value for money, with deals like the all-you-can-eat Thali.
+The fares are always authentic and fresh, mostly from the northern region of India.
+We came here on multiple occasions when we were looking for cheap eats in Stone Town.

 Travellers Cafe is a simple beachfront bar and restaurant chock full of rustic charm.
 The eclectic menu offers all kinds of cuisines, including steaks, burgers, seafood, and pizzas.
 It’s perfect for a long leisurely meal solo or with loved ones.